175 Park Avenue: History

 The New York City government enacted the Midtown East rezoning in the 2010s; this allowed developers to transfer unused air rights from Grand Central Terminal to neighboring sites, enabling the construction of high-rise buildings on these sites.
 Developers expressed interest in redeveloping several sites around the terminal, including the site of the Hyatt Grand Central New York.
 In February 2019, the media reported that TF Cornerstone, MSD Partners, and RXR Realty planned to redevelop the Grand Hyatt site.
 A new 2,600,000 ft2 mixed-use structure with office and retail space, as well as a smaller hotel, would be built on the site.
 The proposal required approval from the state and city governments of New York, though no final agreement had been signed.
 Before the developers could construct the skyscraper, they had to buy out Hyatt's lease, which ran through 2077.
 At the time, the developers planned to close the hotel permanently after the end of 2020.

 In November 2020, preliminary plans for an 83-story mixed-use tower on the site, known as Project Commodore, were revealed.
 The tower, designed by Skidmore, Owings & Merrill, would be 1646 ft tall, making it the second-tallest in New York City if completed.
 The structure would contain office space on the 7th through 63rd floors and a 500-room Grand Hyatt hotel on the 65th through 83rd floors.
 The basement, first, and second floors would contain retail, and the first floor would also connect to the adjacent railroad terminal and subway station.
 A public plaza and a stair to the Park Avenue Viaduct would also be built.
 If the project were approved, the demolition process would take 18 months, and the construction process would take 47 months with a preliminary completion date in 2030.

 Preliminary renderings were released in February 2021, proposing a maximum height of 1,653 ft.
 The New York City Council approved the plans that December at a revised height of 1,575 ft, while a later article published by engineering firm WSP Global lists a height of 1,581 ft.
-In addition to a proposed 2.5 million square feet of commercial office space, the proposal includes a 200-room, 453,000 square foot Hyatt hotel at its highest levels, as well as 10,000 square feet of ground-level and underground retail alongside an expanded transit hall.
+In addition to a proposed 2.5 million square feet of commercial office space, the proposal includes a 200-room, 453,000 square foot Hyatt hotel at its highest levels, as well as 10,000 square feet of ground-level and underground retail alongside an expanded transit hall and a new subway entrance on East 42nd Street.
 RXR Realty opened a leasing gallery for the development in the nearby One Vanderbilt in October 2023.
 Originally, the developers planned to demolish the hotel in 2023.
 In January 2025, the developers requested up to $4.84 billion in low-cost financing from the incoming U.S. presidential administration of Donald Trump.
+The development received preliminary approval from the city government in January 2026, and RXR Realty began meeting with investors that March to gauge their interest in providing $6.5 billion for the building.
+In late March 2026, building permits were filed.